What is a Homeowner’s Association?

 Do renters or owners pay HOA fees?

-Homeowners are billed for HOA fees and are obligated to pay them on a monthly basis.
+Homeowners are billed for HOA fees and are obligated to pay them.
 While some homeowners may opt to have their tenants cover these fees, in the event of any overdue payments, the responsibility falls on the homeowner.
 Any actions to recover unpaid fees are directed towards the homeowner, not the tenant.

 What happens if you don’t pay your HOA fees?